Murders of Claudia Maupin and Oliver Northup: Aftermath

 The murders of Maupin and Northup attracted national attention and were featured on the 48 Hours program.
 On May 16, 2018, a YouTube video of Marsh giving a Ted Talk was uploaded.
 In the talk, which is titled "Embracing our Humanity," Marsh spoke of alleged hardships he had experienced and declared that he was reformed and deserving of another chance.
-He also stated: "I came to realize that there are no such things as evil people in this world.
+He also stated, "I came to realize that there are no such things as evil people in this world.
 Only damaged people."
 The video was deeply upsetting to Maupin and Northup's families and was taken off YouTube within two days.

-August 11, 2021 PNW Weirdness Podcast season 1 episode 24 was about the upcoming possible release of Marsh.

-Marsh remains incarcerated at the Richard J. Donovan Correctional Facility in San Diego and is eligible for parole after serving 25 years of his life sentence.
+Marsh remains incarcerated at Richard J. Donovan Correctional Facility in San Diego and is eligible for parole in December of 2036.